DarshanaPanchal/test/README.txt

 - Now run the command “karma start karma.conf.js” to run the config file (which will run the test-cases present in the test.js file).

+NOTE:
+-Before running the testcases, the below points should be kept in mind:
+	-> The controller should be defined after the instantiation of the module, otherwise it will result to the following error:
+Error: [$injector:nomod] Module 'myModule' is not available!
+	-> The module being loaded in your test file should be present in the javascript file, which uses the controller for running the testcases.
+If module is not properly loaded than it will result to the error:
+AngularJS Unit Testing - TypeError: Cannot read property of null
+	-> angular and angular-mocks file should be of same version -> Multiple loading or duplication of angular.min.js file will result in incorrect module dependency